settylab/Mellon/docs/source/cov.rst

    from Crowding import distance
    from Crowding import Covariance  # The Covariance base class __call__ method calls k.
-                                    # It also supports adding, multiplying, and taking the covariance
-                                    # to a power with the +, *, and ** operators.

    class Matern52(Covariance):
        def __init__(self, ls=1.0):